 Early Origins of the Maynes family

-Devon at King's Nympton, a parish, in the union of South Molton, hundred of Witheridge.
+The surname Maynes was first found in Devon at King's Nympton, a parish, in the union of South Molton, hundred of Witheridge.
 The manor, which was parcel of the ancient demesne of the crown, was granted by King John to Joel de Mayne, by whose rebellion it was again vested in the crown: it was given by Henry III. to Roger le Zouch.
-CITATION[CLOSE]

 Early History of the Maynes family